-Customer Service Standards
+Customer Charter and Service Standards

-In addition to the KPIs, St Leger Homes reports on seven Customer Service Standards.
+In addition to the KPIs, St Leger Homes reports on Customer Service Standards as part of its Customer Charter.

 These are set in consultation with our customers, taking into account our Corporate Plan 2019-2024, KPIs and the Regulatory Consumer Standards, to ensure our customers are clear about the levels of service they can expect from us and we are clear about what we need to deliver.

-The standards are reviewed periodically and approved by EMT and Board, and performance is monitored on a quarterly basis.

-For 2022/23, there were 13 measures across seven standards, covering the following areas:
+The standards are reviewed periodically and approved by EMT and Board and performance is monitored on a quarterly basis.
+For 2023/24, there were 12 standards measured across four themes - People, Homes, Communities and Partnerships.
+The measures covered the following areas: